 Multi-instrumentalist Danny Del and producer Izzy found success in combining nu-disco and house with modern hip-hop and Latin music.
 Pulling inspiration from artists like Kaytranada, Post Malone, Kid Cudi, and Drake they’ve created a canvas dressed in moody grooves and nostalgic melodies.
 Singer-songwriters Dante and Ro tip toe the line between hip-hop and R&B with influences ranging from Future to Oliver Sykes (Bring Me The Horizon).

-Over the last year they’ve collaborated with various musicians around the city including Brandon Brown (Jon Vinyl), SLMN (Anders), and Slwjmz as well as The Asylum’s Dan Kurtz (Dragonette, The New Deal).
-One year and five singles deep, 3409 are gearing up to drop five more along with two videos by the end of 2020.
+Over the last year they’ve collaborated with various musicians around the city including Brandon Brown (Jon Vinyl), SLMN (Anders), and Slwjmz as well as Dan Kurtz (Dragonette, The New Deal).
+One year, five singles, and one music video deep, 3409 are gearing up to drop two more along with another video by the end of 2020.

 Copyright © 2015.
 Auteur Research, All Rights Reserved